 As a result of our significant research and development expenditures, as well as expenditures to build a commercial organization to support the launch of Galafold®, we have not been profitable and have generated operating losses since we were incorporated in 2002.
-We have historically funded our operations through stock offerings, debt issuances, Galafold® revenues, collaborations, and other financing arrangements.
+We have historically funded our operations through stock offerings, Galafold® revenues, debt issuances, collaborations, and other financing arrangements.